MSI Katana A15 AI (2024) Laptop Review

 No

 The hinges are sub-par.
 They wiggle sideways in their sockets, giving the impression that they're loose, but they also have far too much resistance to allow for a one-handed lift.
-On the upside, there's no screen wobble when typing heavily, and their wide range allows you to set the display flat on the table, which is handy when you need to show the content to someone opposite you.
+On the upside, there's no screen wobble when typing heavily, and their wide range lets you set the display flat on the table, which is handy when you need to show the content to someone across from you.

 5.5